eclipse-openj9/openj9-docs/docs/xxusegcstartuphints.md

 <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Notes:**

 - When enabled, this option overrides any initial heap size that is specified on the command line, for example by using the [`-Xms`](xms.md) option.
-- Because the shared classes cache is used to store heap size information, this option does not work if [shared classes](shrc.md) are disabled.
+- Because the shared classes cache is used to store heap size information, this option does not work if class data sharing ([`-Xshareclasses`](xshareclasses.md)) is disabled.

 <i class="fa fa-exclamation-triangle" aria-hidden="true"></i> **Restriction:** This feature is not currently available with the Balanced GC policy.